tsua0002/blockchain_research/research_perspectives.md

 iii) Lecture and representation of on-chain data.
 - Make use of CLI tools to extract on-chain data.
 - State of the art ?
-- How GraphQL or other NoSQL language can be used to represent on-chain data ? (geth GraphQL integration). *Small talk about [Arkham Blockchain Intelligence](https://www.arkhamintelligence.com/) : which tools ? what discovers ? which communities (some famous people)?*
+- How GraphQL or other NoSQL language can be used to represent on-chain data ? (geth GraphQL integration). *Small talk about [Arkham Blockchain Intelligence](https://www.arkhamintelligence.com/) : what tools ? what discovers ? what community (some famous people)?*
 - Pb : retrieve deployed code from on-chain representations.

 iv) Cryptography and architecture challenges.
 I think the most harder and technical part.
 The goal is to talk and produce research about cryptographic securities consideration and consensus mechanisms.
 - What is mean secure ?
+- Post-quantum cryptography (Christophe Petit)
 - What are the actual proof of soundness for major Blockchain protocols ?
 (Bitcoin, Ethereum, EVM-like, Cardano, ...)
 - What is the link between layer 1 and 2 assuming Layer 1 is sound under basic Diffie-Helmann assumptions (DH-assumptions) ?
 - Make a study about Lightning Network and Discret Log Problem equivalence (soundness).
-- Describe the use of Zero-Knowledge Proof protocols in Ethereum Layer 2 (like Starknet, or Zk-Polygon).
+- Describe the use of Zero-Knowledge Proof protocols in Ethereum Layer 2 (like Starknet, or Zk-Polygon). (/contacts and refs/)
 - Description of main consensus mechanisms.
 Are Directed Acyclics Graphs (DAGs) impact consensus mechanisms and how ?
 - Consensus mechanisms regards to Proof of Stake.
 - What are the consequences of consensus mechanism in Blockchain development ?
-- Cryptography and architecture : an hollistic conclusion.
+- Cryptography and architecture : closing session.

-## Applied part
+### Applied part

 v) Technical application.
 The goal of this short section is to make the link between each previous part.
 - From consensus to smart contract : How to make use of each parts ?